+Key requirements

-Applicable standard Key requirements Impact on Group Interest Rate Benchmark Reform (Phase 2) The amendments are applicable when an existing interest rate benchmark is replaced by another interest Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 αnd IFRS 16 rate benchmark.
-The amendments provide a practical expedient that modifications to asset and liability values as a direct consequence of the interest rate benchmark reform and made on an economically equivalent basis (i.e. where the basis for determining contractual cash flows is the same), can be accounted for by only updating the effective interest rate. amendments have not had a material impact on Unilever.
+The amendments are applicable when an existing interest rate benchmark is replaced by another interest rate benchmark.
+The amendments provide a practical expedient that modifications to asset and liability values as a direct consequence of the interest rate benchmark reform and made on an economically equivalent basis (i.e. where the basis for determining contractual cash flows is the same), can be accounted for by only updating the effective interest rate.

 Additionally, hedge accounting is not discontinued solely because of the replacement of another interest rate benchmark.
 Hedging relationships (and related documentation) must instead be amended to reflect modifications to the hedged item, hedging instrument and hedged risk.